Mentuhotep IV

-Nebtawyre Mentuhotep IV was the last king of the 11th Dynasty in the Middle Kingdom.
+Nebtawyre Mentuhotep IV (died c.
+1991 BC) was the last king of the 11th Dynasty in the Middle Kingdom.
 He seems to fit into a 7-year period in the Turin Canon for which there is no recorded king.

 Family

 King's Mother Imi

 In Wadi Hammamat, a rock inscription (Hammamat M 191) with the royal name of Mentuhotep IV also mentions King's Mother Imi.
-This monument only focus on the title King's Mother, presumably the mother of Mentuhotep IV.
+This monument only focuses on the title King's Mother, presumably the mother of Mentuhotep IV.
 It does not include other titles like King's Wife, King's Sister or King's Daughter.
 Some have speculated that she was a concubine in the royal harem.

 Mentuhotep III or Mentuhotep II

 It is not certain who the father of Mentuhotep IV was.
 Most scholars suggest that he was the son and successor of Mentuhotep III.
 However, it is also possible that he was a son of Mentuhotep II, thus a brother or half-brother of Mentuhotep III.
-The fact that he has been omitted from several king lists indicate that there was a crisis in the order of succession.
-He also represents the last king of the Eleventh Dynasty, and his reign is poorly documented indicating turmoil.
+The fact that he has been omitted from several king lists indicate that there was a crisis in the order of succession during the end of the 11th Dynasty.
+He also represents the last king of the 11th Dynasty, and his reign is poorly documented indicating turmoil.

 Rock inscriptions

-He is known from several inscriptions at several locations, despite his reign being omitted from the Abydos king list.
+He is known from several inscriptions at various locations, mainly in the Eastern Desert and on the Red Sea coast, despite his reign being omitted from the Abydos King List.
 The inscriptions show the organization and makeup of a large expedition during his reign.